-We live in a restless and discontented world.
+We live in a restless and discontented age.
 Each day we are confronted with problems and circumstances that test our peace and contentment.
 We worry about financial problems, health problems, and family problems.
 We are anxious about raising our children, succeeding at work, and maintaining a certain standard of living.

 Moreover, the pace of our daily lives, the demands of nanosecond technology, and the drive to outdo others are only a few of the factors that contribute to our anxiety and restlessness.
 We never have enough time or enough money to do and buy all we think we need.
-We are a discontent and stressed out generation.
+We are a discontented and stressed out generation.

-Why are we discontent?
+Why are we discontented?
 Why are we restless?
 Perhaps the most challenging obstacle to finding satisfaction in life is that we are constantly in want.
 We live in what someone has called the “prison of want”.
 We always want what is bigger, nicer, faster, and newer.
 We want a new job, a new car, a new house, a new gadget, and new clothes because we believe that such things will provide lasting contentment.

 We want because we live lives of comparison.
 We see what others have and we want something better.
 We see what others become and we want to become something better.
 We are in a constant pace to keep up with and even out do our neighbors.

 We also want because the illusion of comfort convinces us that we will be happier with more stuff, with a new job, with a new car, and many other things we desire.
 We want possessions and prestige because we have the false impression that these will take away the pains and disappointments we experience in life.
 Yet, unhealthy wanting only leads to lust, jealousy, anger, resentment, failure, and sadly, a life that never finds contentment.